5and5/BO3-AutoTimer-Splitter/README.md

-# BO123-AutoTimer-Splitter
+# BO3-AutoTimer-Splitter

- An automatic timer and splitter for Black Ops 3.
+ An automatic timer and splitter for Black Ops 3 Zombies.

 ## Important